Contribution reporting

 Kota’s contribution reporting system provides the data you need while allowing your payroll engine to handle the business logic.
 By integrating properly with this system, you can ensure accurate, compliant payroll processing across multiple countries and insurance providers with minimal manual intervention.

-Contribution reports are a critical component for platforms that handle contributions - such as payroll and benefits platforms.
+Contribution reports are a critical component for platforms that handle contributions, such as payroll and benefits platforms.
 They provide a structured way to access and process insurance contributions across multiple countries, enabling scalable systems and efficient reporting.

 A contribution report represents a comprehensive breakdown of all insurance contributions for a specific employer over a defined period.
 Each report contains detailed employee breakdowns that include both employer and employee contributions.